data-to-insight/csc-map-of-the-world/docs/index.md

 - **Bring siloed or under-the-radar work into view** — so efforts can align, build on each other, or avoid duplication
 - **Support local teams** — by contributing to a more joined-up picture of activity across the sector

-We see this as **a collaborative mapping tool**, developed potentially with input from local authority teams, analysts, service leads, academic partners, and national bodies.

----

-## Who is this for?

 We envisage use-cases from:

 - **Local authority data and performance teams**
 - **Children’s social care service managers and strategic leads**
 - **Academic researchers and national analysts**
 - **Project leads, developers and architects working in CSC data or digital delivery**

+We see this as **a collaborative mapping tool**, developed potentially with input from local authority teams, analysts, service leads, academic partners, and national bodies.

 ---